NathanSavoy/Audio-Toys/README.md

 or would like to get in touch, feel free to shoot me an email at nsavoy7@gmail.com.

-I hope you enjoy, and look forward to hearing from you!
+I hope you enjoy, and am look forward to hearing from you!

 Cheers,

 Nate